-This is the percent of patients that were given the flu and pneumonia vaccines.
-Higher vaccination rates should be standard at this point.
+This tells you the percent of patients who were administered the flu and pneumonia vaccines.
+High vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-This indicates the percent of patients that required more assistance with activities of daily living over time.
-Higher levels of dependence on staff for assistance with activities of daily living may indicate erosion of a resident's well-being.
+This indicates the percent of residents who required increased assistance with activities of daily living over time.

 Ability to Keep Residents Mobile